-Increasing employment, reducing unemployment and retaining more people in employment through modernisation and improvement of the services provided by the Employment Service Agency as well as through development and implementation of new and improved active policies and measures as defined in the National Employment Strategy and National Action Plan for Employment (NAPE).
+Increasing employment, reducing unemployment and retaining more people in employment through modernisation and improvement of the services provided by the Employment service agency as well as through development and implementation of new and improved active policies and measures as defined in the National employment strategy and National Action Plan for Employment (NAPE).

-- Further strengthening of the capacities of the Employment Service Agency which should contribute towards efficient implementation of the NAPE; - Implementation of active employment measures to facilitate the integration in the labour market of unemployed persons, specifically the following groups: young, women and long-term unemployed; - Activities and measures to support the transfer from the informal into formal employment.
+- Further strengthening of the capacities of the ESA which should contribute towards efficient implementation of the NAPE. - Implementation of active employment measures to facilitate the integration in the labour market of unemployed persons, specifically the following groups: young, elderly (55 and over), women, long-term unemployed and ethnic communities. - Activities and measures to support the transfer from the informal into formal employment